1-20 of 380

 Published: 01 May 2016

-... discrimination.
+... of gender discrimination.
 The words and deeds of trans women displayed a desire to build other differences, not as imitation or caricature of the feminine but as an embodied experience of different otherness that, among other things, could have broken (and still can break) new ground for feminist practices...

 Journal Article